Coexistence of Anderson Localization and Quantum Scarring in Two Dimensions

-We focus on non-integrable Fermi wells that form the backbone of external potential \(V_{\text{ext}}\).
-The corresponding classical dynamics are chaotic~\cite{Daza2021, klages_phys.rev.lett_122_064102_2019, graf_entropy_26_492_2024, Toivonen2025}, ensuring that no special symmetries or separable structure constrain the dynamics.
-The system consists of a periodic array of circular wells described by the symmetrized Fermi profile
+Our model Hamiltonian without \(V_{\text{imp}}\), has been considered to be non-integrable in Liouville sense \cite{Ott_2002}.
+Therefore, the corresponding classical dynamics is predominantly chaotic~\cite{Daza2021, klages_phys.rev.lett_122_064102_2019, graf_entropy_26_492_2024, Toivonen2025}, ensuring that no separable structure constrain the dynamics.
+The considered potential \(V_{\text{ext}}\) is a 2D array of wells, which are circular and described by the symmetrized Fermi profile

-where \(r_0\), \(d\), and \(V_0\) set the well radius, edge steepness, and well-depth~\cite{stefanPRB}, respectively.
+where \(r_0\), \(d\), and \(V_0\) set the well radius, edge smoothness, and well-depth~\cite{stefanPRB}, respectively.
 Throughout this work, we fix the Fermi potential parameters to \(r_0=0.8\), \(d=0.03\), \(V_0=20\), and spatial period \(a=2\) (all in a.u.), chosen to qualitatively match earlier experimental conditions~\cite{fermiexp1,fermiexp2}.
+A schematic of the external potential is shown in Fig.~\ref{fig:crossover}(a,b).
+Panel (a) presents a three-dimensional profile of a $3\times3$ portion of the periodic array, showcasing the circular potential wells and surrounding confinement barriers.
+Panel (b) further illustrates a one-dimensional cross section through a single well.

 Disorder is introduced via randomly distributed Gaussian bumps as